foundry-rs/book/src/reference/cli/cast.md

-  sig                    Get the selector for a function [aliases: si] sig-event              Generate event signatures from event string [aliases: se] storage                Get the raw value of a contract's storage slot [aliases: st] to-ascii               Convert hex data to an ASCII string [aliases: --to-ascii, tas, 2as] to-base                Converts a number of one base to another [aliases: --to-base, --to-radix,
+  sig                    Get the selector for a function [aliases: si] sig-event              Generate event signatures from event string [aliases: se] storage                Get the raw value of a contract's storage slot [aliases: st] storage-root           Get the storage root for an account [aliases: sr] to-ascii               Convert hex data to an ASCII string [aliases: --to-ascii, tas, 2as] to-base                Converts a number of one base to another [aliases: --to-base, --to-radix,
                          to-radix, tr, 2r]